 Being a mountain biker in Norfolk is hard.
-Its like being to be swimmer who you lives in a desert.
+Its like being to be swimmer who you live in a desert.

 Norfolk boats a dizzying 300 feet/100 metres of elevation from sea level, meaning that we are heavily reliant on travelling to other places to ride where there are such luxuries.

 Don’t get me wrong, living here has helped push me to go and visit to some amazing places in the country (and world) to ride my bike and makes me more appreciative of landscapes more rugged than Norfolk but it adds complications to going out for a little local ride.